 Buffeted by the winds, I held my ground.
 I’d long ago lost my hat and did my best to shield my eyes against the sun and dust and still see what was happening.
 Another boat had capsized; one made it to the eastern shore; two others had crashed into each other and were moving in tandem wherever the wind took them—locked in mortal combat like two stags.
 Five boats accounted for.
 Where was the sixth?

 Someone tugged my sleeve.
-I looked down to see my little pirate friend with his arm extended and knelt down to follow where his finger was pointing.
+I looked down to see my little pirate friend with his arm extended and knelt down to follow where his finger pointed.
 There was Hoss’s broad back headed east instead of south, but then he turned toward the center of the lake.
 Every time the gusts pushed him eastward, he did a course correction toward the finish line in a zig zag manner.

 Soon, everyone was cheering Hoss on.
 Hearing the commotion, Pa came back to find me.